-The Title IX Coordinator will work with the Chair to prepare a Notice of Outcome letter.
+The Chair will prepare a Notice of Outcome letter.
 The Title IX Coordinator will then share the letter, which includes the final determination, rationale, and any applicable sanction(s), with the parties and their Advisors within 7 business days of receiving the deliberation statement.